 Membership is open to all active Baylor College of Medicine faculty and staff.
 Membership categories and specific criteria listed below have been created to better organize and facilitate the focus of the Cancer Center's mission.

-Research members of the Duncan Cancer Center are faculty or staff at Baylor College of Medicine, are actively involved in one of the seven research programs, and meet one or more of the criteria below:
+Research members of the Duncan Cancer Center are faculty or staff at Baylor College of Medicine, are actively involved in one of the six research programs, and meet one or more of the criteria below:

 - PIs or co-PIs of a peer-reviewed* cancer-relevant grant for basic, translational, clinical or population science research

 - Investigators with broadly applicable cancer research portfolio that benefits multiple programs